open-policy-agent/opa/docs/book/security.md

 OPA will exit immediately with a non-zero status code if only one of these flags is specified.

+Note that for using TLS-based authentication, a CA cert file can be provided:

+- ``--tls-ca-cert-file=<path>`` specifies the path of the file containing the CA cert.

+If provided, it will be used to validate clients' TLS certificates when using TLS authentication (see below).

 By default, OPA ignores insecure HTTP connections when TLS is enabled.
 To allow insecure HTTP connections in addition to HTTPS connections, provide another listening address with `--addr`.
 For example: